Follow-up Medical Care After Spinal Cord Injury

 After a new spinal cord injury, it is often important to see a SCI specialist in clinic every few months.
 Over time, it may only be necessary to see your spinal cord injury physician once a year.

 Anytime you are discharged from the hospital or are seen in an outpatient clinic, it is important to save any discharge instructions to reference at home.
-This information should also be shared with your primary care physician, personal care assistants, caregivers, therapists, or any other healthcare worker who is involved in your care.
+This information should also be shared with your primary care physician, personal care assistants, caregivers, therapists, or any other health care worker who is involved in your care.
 The more information that is shared between your health care team, the better they are able to help you.

 Spinal Cord Injury Physicians at UPMC

 The spinal cord injury physicians at UPMC Rehabilitation Institute are all fellowship-trained in Spinal Cord Injury Medicine, after completing residencies in Physical Medicine and Rehabilitation.
 Patients can seek ongoing care through our outpatient spinal cord injury clinic at UPMC Mercy.
-Our team:

 - Is specialty trained to treat persons with SCI.